We respect your privacy.

 Moving to San Francisco: Your Relocation Guide

-Once you become a legal resident in the US, you don't have to worry about healthcare all that much.
-Sure, American healthcare remains a hot political issue in the country, but as of right now, the Affordable Care Act remains the law to follow.
+Even though the US famously doesn't have universal healthcare, as long as you're insured, you'll be fine.
+Sure, the American healthcare system remains a hot political issue in the country, but as of right now, the Affordable Care Act remains the law to of the land.
 This means that you can still get covered based on this system.
 At the same time, there's also the option of getting private insurance as well.
-But whichever you choose, moving to San Francisco doubles your luck because the city has enough great hospitals to treat all 3 million people here.
-The UCSF Medical Center and St. Francis Memorial Hospital are just two of the standouts here.
+Whichever you choose, moving to San Francisco doubles your luck because the city has enough great hospitals and plenty of medical services and professionals to help you out.

 Moving to San Francisco: Your Relocation Guide